Frequently Asked Questions

 What is the biggest mistake you see a re-applicant make?

-The biggest mistake re-applicants make is submitting the same exact package as the year before.
-If something didn’t work the first time around, this is your chance to adjust your application materials.
+The biggest mistake re-applicants make is submitting the same application and materials.
+If something didn’t work the first time around, this is your chance to adjust your application.

 Do you recommend re-applicants use the optional question to explain how their candidacy has evolved since they last applied?